-A video artwork documenting the exceptional biodiversity of Tamborine Mountain.
-Amid subtropical rainforest in South East Queensland Australia, a thriving community lives cheek by jowl with a species-rich flora and fauna whose sustainability is threatened by population growth and global warming.
+My artwork documents the exceptional biodiversity of Tamborine Mountain.
+Amid subtropical rainforest in South East Queensland, Australia, a thriving community lives cheek by jowl with a species-rich flora and fauna whose sustainability is threatened by population growth and global warming.

 “I came to realise that biodiversity is a 24 hours a day, 7 days a week proposition so the record now includes many hours of footage devoted to the wholly different world of the rainforest at night.”